Ed-182/customer_template-master/README.md

 # Custom Transform Framework

-This repository provides a starting point for creating a new DBT project.
+This repository provides a starting point for running your first fivetran dbt package.
 It includes a basic file structure and some example files to help you get started quickly.

 ## Structure